Are you tired of forking over the big bucks for a cell phone with a data, talk, and text plan? If so, you’re in good company.

 - Cons: Only one phone to choose from

-With GoSmart Mobile, you can enjoy unlimited talk, texts, plus 1 GB of 4G Web browsing and unlimited 3G LTE Facebook access for $30 per month.
-Other plans with more data are available, however; the top-tier plan costs $55 per month but includes 20 GB of data and Web browsing.
+With GoSmart Mobile, you can enjoy unlimited talk, texts, plus 1 GB of 4G Web browsing and unlimited 3G LTE data for $25 per month.
+Other plans with more data are available, however; the top-tier plan costs $55 per month but includes unlimited data and Web browsing.